wing5wong/artisan-whs-static/source/_courses/ENL3.md

 type: Level 3 Core
 description: ""
 maori_title: "Scholarship English Exam, U.E.
 Approved"
-background: "To promote an enjoyment of English literature and to provide a foundation for the Scholarship examination, to encourage discussion and thinking and to develop skills in essay writing.
+body: "To promote an enjoyment of English literature and to provide a foundation for the Scholarship examination, to encourage discussion and thinking and to develop skills in essay writing.
 Study of literature including poetry, novel and film.
 This course is literary-based and requires competent essay writing skills."
 year: "13"
 credits: "21"
 entry_requirements: "12 credits ENG2 achieved mainly at Merit or Excellence, and HOF/TIC approval.
 Students must also have completed Wide Reading Level 2 AS91106"